IBM/telco-network-cloud-drivers/content/installation/lm/production/production-start.md

 # Offline Install

-If you need to install TNCO in an environment without internet access, please read through the [Offline Install Instructions]({{< ref "offline" >}}) to pre-pull additional artifacts required during the install.
+If you need to install TNC-O in an environment without internet access, please read through the [Offline Install Instructions]({{< ref "offline" >}}) to pre-pull additional artifacts required during the install.

 # Next Steps